Cortivision PHOTON CAP C20

 Description

-Functional near-infrared spectroscopy (fNIRS) is an emerging non-invasive neuroimaging technique that is mobile and does not require the use of disposable accessories such as gels, conductive liquids or disposable electrodes.
+Functional near-infrared spectroscopy (fNIRS) is a non-invasive neuroimaging technique that is mobile and does not require the use of disposable accessories such as gels, conductive liquids or disposable electrodes.
 This makes fNIRS an ideal tool for research in neuroscience, psychology, education and sports.

 The PHOTON CAP C20 is comprised of an elastic cap with 16 small infrared light sources (LEDs) that emit near-infrared light towards the surface of the brain.
 The system is further equipped with 10 highly sensitive silicon photodiode detectors to measure near-infrared light.